 - Research list of sourcing and data HERE

-You may email your application to firstname.lastname@example.org.
+You may email your application in Word or PDF form to firstname.lastname@example.org.

 You may also mail your application to the following address:

 Columbia University School of Journalism

 2950 Broadway, New York, NY 10027